BlueFalconHD/patch_tss_crash/README.md

 First, install the KextRW kernel extension from https://github.com/BlueFalconHD/KextRW and run the tests.
 After you confirm those are working, use `make install_lib` there to install libkextrw to the system.

 Additionally, you must install the Capstone disassembly framework.
-You can do this using `brew install capstone` and then `brew link capstone`.
+You can do this using `brew install capstone`.

 ### Finding the correct offset